Hospital & Health Care January 2026

 How does Hospital and Health Care compare?

-People in Hospital & Health Care were much more positive than average regarding Company Performance, Social Connection, and Growth.
+People in Hospital & Health Care were much more positive than average regarding Company Performance, Company And Leadership, and Social Connection.

-On the lower side, people in Hospital & Health Care had much lower favorable scores than average in Overall Industries (Global) Wellbeing and Equity.
+On the lower side, people in Hospital & Health Care had much lower favorable scores than average in Action, Equity, and Overall Industries (Global) Wellbeing.

-People working in Hospital & Health Care are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Hospital & Health Care are less engaged than Investment Management, Legal Services, Banking, and Engaging Growth.
+People working in Hospital & Health Care are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Hospital & Health Care are less engaged than Venture Capital & Private Equity and Engaging Growth.

-The highest scoring question for Hospital & Health Care had 90% of people agreeing that they know how their work contributes to the goals of %[Company]% (+1% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for Hospital & Health Care had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+1% compared to overall) while they were generally most positive about Management.

-People in Hospital & Health Care were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 17% of people disagreeing (+4% above average).
+People in Hospital & Health Care were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 15% of people disagreeing (+1% above average).

 Which questions matter the most?